nickolashkraus/auth0-acul/docs/acul.md

 - [ACUL | Deployment Workflow][ACUL | Deployment Workflow]

 [^1]: The Auth0 login page loads JavaScript as ES modules.
-Browsers treat module loads as cross‑origin requests and require CORS headers.
+Browsers treat module loads as cross-origin requests and require CORS headers.
 If your assets are served from a different origin (different domain, scheme, or port) than your Auth0 tenant's custom domain, the browser will block them unless the asset origin explicitly allows your Auth0 domain with `Access-Control-Allow-Origin`.